By Lucy Searle

 Yet while pink features so heavily on the list, other research and polls reveal that we are still most likely to choose white for the majority of our rooms – perhaps showing a lack of confidence with color or a realization that we might tire of on-trend colors quickly?

-Either way, we thought, why not show you how to use 2020's most popular colors in with rooms that will inspire you – and that we are sure will not date or bore you quickly.
+Either way, we thought, why not show you how to use this year's most popular colors in with rooms that will inspire you – and that we are sure will not date or bore you quickly.
 And if you need more ideas?
 We have plenty of beautiful living room color schemes to browse.

 Biggest living room color trend: green